junokili/Surabaya-Kita/README.md

 The colour scheme for the site is based on three main colours, bright cyan, light green and white.
 These colours represent Surabaya to the site owner / developer - the cyan of the sky and the sea (it's a coastal city) and the green of the fields and jungle surround the city (it's tropical) - and give a fresh, vibrant but grown up look, which reflects the ethos of the cafe and the site owner and represents the target broad age range adult user.
-The typography is a medium grey with cyan for links, or for headers and flashed messages it is white on a cyan or light green banner respectively.
+The typography is a medium-dark grey or cyan for links, and for headers and flashed messages it is white on cyan or light green banners respectively.

-The colour scheme is also carried through the site, including create, edit, cancel and delete buttons, within the forms and their dropdown menus and time and date pickers.
+The colour scheme is also carried through the site, including create, edit, cancel and delete buttons, within the forms and e.g. dropdown menus and time and date pickers.

 **Card images**
 The images used on the site were chosen as they visually represent the categories of the events.